Lab-Brat/labbrat.net/content/blog/gsoc2023/gentoo_update_user_guide.md

 Once the update concludes, a log file gets generated at `/var/log/portage/gentoo_update/log_<date>` (or whatever $PORTAGE_LOGDIR is set to).
-This log becomes the basis for the update report when the `--report` flag is used, transforming the log details into a structured update report.
+This log becomes the basis for the update report when the `report` subcommand is used, transforming the log details into a structured update report.

 ### Send Report